Strong existence, pathwise uniqueness and chains of collisions in infinite Brownian particle systems: Introduction

 \subsection{Background}

-Systems described by \eqref{eq:loctimeeq0} first arose in the case $p=1/2$ in the context of \emph{rank-based diffusions} in stochastic portfolio theory \cite{fernholz2002stochastic,banner2005atlas,fernholz2009stochastic}.
-In such systems, the drift and diffusivity of each particle (representing the stock price of some asset) depend on the order of the particles on the real line.
+Systems described by \eqref{eq:loctimeeq0} first arose in the case $p=1/2$ in the context of \emph{rank-based diffusions} in stochastic portfolio theory \cite{fernholz2002stochastic,banner2005atlas,fernholz2009stochastic, banner2011hybrid}.
+In such systems, the drift and diffusivity of each particle (representing the {market capitalization of a stock}) depend on the order of the particles on the real line.
 It is described by a system of equations of the following form